GHOST-Aram/friendly-docs/eventz/docs/get.md

 - `time.zone`
 - `time.start`

 Notice the dot-notation in the parameter for nested properties.
 Nested properties can searched using the dot-notation.
-Using index notation i.e `ageLimit[min]` will not work as you would expect.
+Using index notation e.g  `ageLimit[min]` will not work as you would expect.

 **Example**